-2 D. Bloor, " Anti-Latour ", op. cit.
+2 D. Bloor, "Anti-Latour," Studies in the History and Philosophy of Science 30(1): 81-112, 1999.

 I am inclined to think that some relativists genuinely deserve criticism for their idealism, but I do not think they deserve the sort of criticism that treats them with contempt.
 Witness the recent book published by Boghossian.1 Although he himself maintains a fairly civilised tone, it is fundamentally dismissive and treats the relativist in a rather condescending way, from on high.
 The anti-relativist stance, the anti-relativist uproar is an intellectual disgrace.
 The philosophers go into battle, confident, arrogant, dismissive, contemptuous, when in fact they are completely muddle-headed.
 I like to think that in a few years' time this will become apparent.